Distal combinatorial tools for graphs of bounded twin-width: Preliminaries

 \subsection{Definition of twin-width of graphs}

 The twin-width of a given graph was first defined in \cite{twinwidth1}.
+Since then, many tutorials on the topic were given, e.g. \cite{bonnet-tww, pilipczuk-fas} can serve as a good introduction.

-That definition uses the notion of a \emph{trigraph}, i.e. a triple $G = (V, E, R)$ where $E$ and $R$ are two disjoint sets of edges on $V$: the (usual) edges and the red edges.
+The original definition of twin-width uses the notion of a \emph{trigraph}, i.e. a triple $G = (V, E, R)$ where $E$ and $R$ are two disjoint sets of edges on $V$: the (usual) edges and the red edges.
 A trigraph $(V, E, R)$ such that $(V, R)$ has maximum degree at most $d$ is a $d$-trigraph.
 Any graph $(V, E)$ may be interpreted as the trigraph $(V, E, \emptyset)$.

 Given a trigraph $G = (V, E, R)$ and two vertices $u, v$ in $V$, we define the trigraph $G/u, v = (V', E', R')$ obtained by identifying $u, v$ into a new vertex $w$ as the trigraph on a new vertex-set $V' = (V \setminus \set{u, v}) \cup \set w$ such that $G - \set{u, v} = (G/u, v) - \set w$ and the following edges incident to $w$: \begin{itemize} \item $(w, x) \in E'$ if and only if $(u, x) \in E$ and $(v, x) \in E$, \item $(w, x) \not \in E' \cup R'$ if and only if $(u, x) \not \in E$ and $(v, x) \not \in E$, \item $(w, x) \in R'$ otherwise. \end{itemize} We say that $G/u, v$ is a \emph{contraction} of $G$.
 If both $G$ and $G/u, v$ are $d$-trigraphs, $G/u, v$ is a $d$-contraction.